 Course designed to expose the student to the requirements for adequately equipping a radiotherapy department based on the treatment needs.
 Students will be actively involved in the quality management and maintenance of radiotherapy equipment.
-The medical physicist plays an integral role in the
+The medical physicist plays an integral role in the procurement and maintenance of the equipment used in radiotherapy.
+The

-- 1. Prepare specifications and advice for the acquisition of new equipment in association with other professional and technical staff. - 2.
+- Prepare specifications and advice for the acquisition of new equipment in association with other professional and technical staff. - 2.
 Develop quality management programmes required for the clinical implementation of new equipment. - 3.
-Develop life cycle management plans new and existing equipment. - 4.
-Apply knowledge of personal computers (PC), interfacing, networking, data storage, and information systems to the use of equipment in a radiotherapy department. - 5.
+Develop life cycle management plans new and existing equipment. - Apply knowledge of personal computers (PC), interfacing, networking, data storage, and information systems to the use of equipment in a radiotherapy department. - 5.
 Communicate effectively with service engineers for the maintenance of radiotherapy equipment.